sonpablo/calendar/README.md

 ## Description

-This simple calendar allows you to create Events in days and manage they.
+This simple calendar allows you to create and manage Events on dates.

 ## I have used

 * Context api
 * Reducer api
 * Custom hooks